-If you can’t refinance because you don’t have sufficient equity (or your home is under water), investigate government programs.
-There are several refinance programs designed for homeowners who have fallen on hard times.
+Loan programs: If you can’t refinance because you don’t have sufficient equity (or your home is under water), investigate government programs.
+Several refinance programs help homeowners who have fallen on hard times.
 You can only refinance through these programs if you meet certain criteria, but it’s always worth a try.

-Ultimately, the only way to find out if you can refinance is to apply for a loan (however, you should familiarize yourself with the topics above before you actually apply).
-When you’re ready to move forward, contact a lender and start the process.
+Ultimately, the only way to find out if you can refinance is to apply for a loan When you’re ready to move forward, contact a lender and start a conversation.
+Discuss your income, your property, and what you hope to get out of the deal.
 For more detailed instructions, see How to Refinance.